The best prepaid mobile plans in Australia (October 2024)

 How we chose the best prepaid mobile plan:

 Cheap doesn’t mean the cheapest.
-If you want the cheapest, it’s about $5 for five days as far as our database prepaid plans are concerned, but that’s not practical for ongoing everyday use.
-For this category, we’ve set 10GB as the minimum for an okay amount of data and $25 as the max typical recharge cost.
-Only people with light data usage each month should consider these kinds of prepaid plans.
+You may find dirt-cheap prepaid plans that only last a few days.
+But that’s not practical for ongoing everyday use.
+For this category, we’ve set 10GB as the minimum for an okay amount of data and $25 as the max typical recharge cost, while category contenders need to at least have 28-day recharge cycles.
+Only prepaid users with light data usage each month should consider these kinds of plans.

 Additional details